Concordium/concordium.github.io/source/mainnet/net/references/grpc.rst

       .. literalinclude:: grpc-json-schemas/GetTransactionStatus.json
          :language: json

-.. function:: GetTransactionStatusInBlock(transactionHash: TransactionHash, blockHash: BlockHash) -> JsonResponse
+.. function:: GetTransactionStatusInBlock(transaction_hash: TransactionHash, block_hash: BlockHash) -> JsonResponse

    Get the status of a given transaction in a given block.

-   :param transactionHash: The transaction to query.
+   :param transaction_hash: The transaction to query.
-   :param blockHash: The given block.
+   :param block_hash: The given block.
-   :type transactionHash: |grpc-transaction-hash|_
+   :type transaction_hash: |grpc-transaction-hash|_
-   :type blockHash: |grpc-block-hash|_
+   :type block_hash: |grpc-block-hash|_
    :returns: The status of the transaction, or ``null`` if either the transaction
              or block hash is malformed or doesn't exist.
    :rtype: ``JsonResponse`` with ``?TransactionStatusInBlock`` (see JSON schema below)